- D.M.A., Conducting, University of North Texas, 2002

 - Music Education

 Conducts University Wind Ensemble, teaches Music Education and Conducting classes, Director Northwest High School Honor Band.

 - Contributing Author to the 10-volume "Teaching Music Through Performance in Band" text series by GIA Publications

 - Arranger of Ave Maria by Anton Bruckner, Maestro and Fox Publishing

-Edwin C. Powell maintains an active schedule as a clinician and adjudicator worldwide conducting groups from San Francisco, California to Riyadh, Saudi Arabia.
-He is a contributing author for the immensely popular ten volume textbook series Teaching Music Through Performance in Band, by GIA Publications, and is published in the Journal of Band Research.
-Dr. Powell has also been active as a production assistant for the Klavier Wind Recording Project and recently served as the Associate Producer for the Albany Records recording of Bandanna, an Opera in Two Acts by Daron Aric Hagen.
+Dr. Powell maintains an active schedule as a clinician and adjudicator worldwide conducting groups from San Francisco, California to Riyadh, Saudi Arabia.
+He enjoys producing recordings, is a contributing author for the immensely popular textbook series Teaching Music Through Performance in Band, by GIA Publications, and is published in the NBA Journal, Voice Magazine and the Journal of Band Research.